What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Discussions and Future Directions

-Inconsistent annotations have been observed in many datasets, such as the classification label (e.g. collision \cite{TADD,CST-S3D,DADA-2000} and traffic lights \cite{BOSCH}), the attribute label (e.g. occlusion \cite{ECPDP}), the decision to annotate or ignore a particular object (e.g. lane marking \cite{TuSimple,VIL100}), spatial annotations \cite{CULane} and temporal information \cite{chan2021segmentmeifyoucan}.
-These inconsistencies will guide models to associate irrelevant features with the target class and give ambiguous boundaries between positive and negative.
-Furthermore, analysis of annotation files also reveals the class imbalance issue in some datasets, especially in \cite{JAAD,BOSCH}.
+\paragraph{\textbf{Inconsistency and Imbalance:}} Inconsistent annotations have been observed in many datasets, such as the classification label (e.g. collision \cite{TADD,CST-S3D,DADA-2000} and traffic lights \cite{BOSCH}), the attribute label (e.g. occlusion \cite{ECPDP}), the decision to annotate or ignore a particular object (e.g. lane marking \cite{TuSimpleGit,VIL100}), spatial annotations \cite{CULane} and temporal information \cite{chan2021segmentmeifyoucan}.
+Detailed dataset-by-dataset examples and analysis have been provided in Sec.~\ref{sec:tasks_datasets}.
+Such inconsistencies, including ambiguous category definitions, uneven annotation criteria, and incomplete labeling, can encourage models to associate irrelevant features with the target class and give ambiguous boundaries between positive and negative.
+Furthermore, examination of annotation files also reveals a noticeable class imbalance in some datasets, especially in \cite{JAAD,BOSCH}.
 It can lead to over- or under-prediction of minority classes depending on the evaluation metric being optimized.
-In this context, integrating temporal and contextual information to extract time-based patterns and design scenario-aware thresholds could help mitigate the reliance on problematic annotations.
+Both the inconsistency and imbalance could reduce the reliability of the benchmark and complicate the interpretation of model performance.
+In this context, incorporating temporal and contextual information can help reduce the reliance on problematic static annotations.
+For example, temporal consistency across adjacent frames can help distinguish between genuine anomalies and transient artifacts, such as motion blur, sensor noise, or short-term occlusion, while contextual cues from neighboring agents, road layout, and scene type can prevent the model from relying solely on isolated appearance features.
+Meanwhile, scenario-aware thresholds may partially compensate for variations in class distribution or labeling reliability under different conditions.
+For example, different confidence thresholds can be used for daytime and nighttime scenes, or for urban intersections and highways.
+Cost-sensitive learning strategies may also alleviate bias in label distributions by assigning greater penalties to underrepresented or safety-critical classes, such as rare accident signals and vulnerable road users.